stefan-hoeck/idris2-ref1/README.md

 `IO` action consumes the current state of the world and returns a result together with an *updated* state of the world.
-Since no two world states are semantically the same, we can never invoke an `IO` action with the same arguments twice, so it *does not have to* ever return the same result again.
+Since no two world states are semantically the same, we can never invoke an `IO` action with the same argument twice, so it does not have to ever return the same result again.

 Sounds like cheating?
 It is not.
 It actually works so well and behaves exactly as expected, that huge effectful programs